ABorgna/site/slides/20230113-defense/slides.md

 # The Quipper language family

 .padded[
-- **Quipper** is a functional quantum programming language developed by Peter Selinger et al.
+- **Quipper**: scalable functional quantum language embeded in Haskell

-- High-level language, with a focus on expressiveness and ease of use

-- Has sprouted a family of experimental languages

-- **Proto-Quiper-D**: formal variation with support for Dependent types [Fu et al. 2021]

-  - Type system based on Haskell's with linear types

-  - Proto-Quipper-D has a formal definition as lambda calculi with categorical semantics
+  - Describes families of circuits using parameter-sized lists

 ![:vspace .5em]

+- Formalizations by P. Selinger's group

+  - ProtoQuipper : small core, linear type system

+  - ProtoQuipper-M : extended core, linear type system

+  - **ProtoQuipper-D** : with dependent types over classical data

+![:vspace .5em]

-- In this work, we use just a small fragment of Proto-Quipper-D
+- In this work, we use just a small fragment of Proto-Quipper-D with bounded recursion

 ]